HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

   </tbody>
 </table>

-After generating an authentication JWT, the client requests an access token following either the SMART App Launch or the SMART Backend Services specification (TODO: inclue links).
+After generating an authentication JWT, the client requests an access token following either the [SMART App Launch](app-launch.html) or the [SMART Backend Services](backend-services.html) specification.
 Authentication details are conveyed using the following additional properties on the token request:

 <table class="table">
   <thead>